 Nobody wants to fail and everyone wants to succeed.
-Failure is a painful event and one that almost all of us work tirelessly to avoid.
+Every day, people are struggling to reach their goals and achieve success.
+A failure is a painful event and one that almost all of us work tirelessly to avoid.
 However, no matter who you are, failure is unavoidable.
-Not only that, as much as you hate to fail, failure is still necessary for your success.
+Not only that, but as much as you hate to fail, failure is still necessary for your success.
 There can be no success without failure.

 So when you fail to reach your goals, here is the 6-step process you can use to bounce back higher:

 The first thing you need to understand when you fail to achieve your goals is that failure is just your perception.
 Like Henry Ford famously said, “Whether you think you can or you can’t, you are right.”
 You have to understand that there is no good news or bad news, it is just news.

 Hence, when you fail, don’t treat it as a failure, instead, choose to look at it as an opportunity to learn and a lesson for growth.
 The difference between successful people and unsuccessful people is that successful people look at things from a positive perspective while unsuccessful people look at things from a negative point of view.

 When you fail, it doesn’t mean that you are a failure.
 You are only a failure when you choose to quit and give up.
 Remember, failure is just an event, not a person.
 Change your perception of failure and things will start to change.

 2. Focus on what you can learn